Factbox: UK government ensnared in court battles over suspending parliament

-LONDON (Reuters) - British Prime Minister Boris Johnson’s decision to suspend parliament for over a month before Brexit is being challenged by three court cases that will be heard over the next month.
+LONDON (Reuters) - British Prime Minister Boris Johnson’s decision to suspend parliament for more than a month before Brexit is being challenged in three court cases that will be heard over the next month.

 A group of about 70 lawmakers from opposition parties have backed a bid to have Scotland’s highest civil court rule that Johnson cannot suspend, parliament before Britain leaves the European Union on Oct.
 31.

-They launched their challenge before Queen Elizabeth agreed this week to the government’s request for a suspension.
+They launched their challenge before Queen Elizabeth agreed to the government’s request for a suspension.

 The case was originally due to be heard next week, but an emergency hearing – seeking the suspension of the order - was granted after the government ordered parliament to be suspended.